 6. An official report of scores on the ETS Major Field Test: MUSIC (4AMF).

-7. An official report of passing scores on one of the Assessment of Basic Skills Tests.
-See web page for cut off scores for SAT, ACT, Core, and GRE.

 7. Two Disposition Reference Forms: one from a faculty or supervisor of a child/youth-related activity, and one from a work supervisor.

 8. Two letters of recommendation.